3scale/3scale-operator/doc/openapi-user-guide.md

 fields are provided in the [OpenAPI custom resource](openapi-reference.md), the product's deployment mode will be `APIcast self-managed`.

-Example of a [OpenAPI custom resource](openapi-reference.md) with custom public base URL
+Example of a [OpenAPI custom resource](openapi-reference.md) with custom public base URL:

 ```yaml
 apiVersion: capabilities.3scale.net/v1beta1